 - Retail marketing

 Spa managers operate a specific branch of the hospitality field.
 They are responsible for overseeing the day-to-day operations and basic financial decisions of spa facilities.
 Certificate programs can be ideal for individuals seeking to make a new career in the spa hospitality industry, as well as for those individuals who are already working in spas and are interested in moving up in their careers.

 A spa management certificate can open up several opportunities for graduates seeking to enter the spa industry.
 Some positions include:

 - Director or owner of a spa chain

 - Holistic fitness professional

-According to the U.S. Bureau of Labor Statistics (BLS), personal service worker supervisors (which included spa managers) could expect average job growth from 2014-2024, with about 76,400 new jobs predicted for this time period.
-These professionals earned a mean yearly salary of $38,670 in May 2015, reported the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), personal service worker supervisors (which included spa managers) could expect a much faster than average job growth from 2018-2028, with about 302,200 new jobs predicted for this time period.
+These professionals earned a mean yearly salary of $41,710 in May 2018, reported the BLS.